Bruhat Bengaluru Mahanagara Palike: Zones

-As per the BS Patil headed BBMP Restructuring Committee, BBMP is poised to be restructured into 5 smaller palikes functioning under Greater Bengaluru Authority.

-The present Gandhinagar zone as Central BMP, Dasarahalli, RR Nagar & Vijaynagar zones as West BMP, Yelahanka and Malleshwaram zones as North BMP, Sarvagnanagar & Mahadevapura as East BMP and finally Jayanagar & Bommanahalli zones as South BMP.
+As per the BS Patil-headed BBMP Restructuring Committee, BBMP is poised to be restructured into five smaller palikes functioning under the Greater Bengaluru Authority.
+The present Gandhinagar zone will be designated as the Central BMP; Dasarahalli, RR Nagar, and Vijaynagar zones as West BMP; Yelahanka and Malleshwaram zones as North BMP; Sarvagnanagar and Mahadevapura as East BMP; and Jayanagar and Bommanahalli zones as South BMP.
+Each zone will have a Joint Commissioner who is answerable to the BBMP Commissioner.

-Every zone has a Joint Commissioner, who is answerable to the BBMP commissioner.
-The decentralization hasn't been very effective in addressing the problems in administration.
-The end of 2013 saw discussions in various circles about dividing BBMP into more parts.

-Therefore, once President's approval to the BBMP Restructuring is accorded, BBMP is to be split into 5 municipal corporations with 400 wards (80 each) and the current BBMP headquarters at NR Square becoming headquarters for the Greater Bengaluru Authority (GBA) with five Mahanagara Palikes under it.
+The decentralization process has not been very effective in addressing administrative problems.
+By the end of 2013, discussions were underway in various circles about dividing BBMP into more parts.
+Therefore, once the President's approval for the BBMP Restructuring is granted, BBMP will be split into five municipal corporations, each with 80 wards, totaling 400 wards.
+The current BBMP headquarters at NR Square will become the headquarters for the Greater Bengaluru Authority (GBA), which will oversee the five Mahanagara Palikes.